open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

 Not only do plugins make it easier to share new features with other users, they can also take advantage of a wide array of C++ libraries without adding new dependencies to the host application.
 While there are many plugins that only rely on the Open Ephys Plugin API, JUCE, and the C++ standard library, in some cases it is essential to call functions from more specialized libraries.
 External libraries can add powerful features with minimal extra code.

-Some examples of plugins that use external libaries include:
+Some examples of plugins that use external libraries include:

 * `Neuropixels PXI <https://github.com/open-ephys-plugins/neuropixels-pxi>`__ (*Neuropixels API*)
 * `ZMQ Interface <https://github.com/open-ephys-plugins/zmq-interface>`__ (*ZeroMQ*)